Home

 Glucosamine and Chondroitin Sulfate

 Several studies have shown that glucosamine and chondroitin sulfate may have beneficial effects for the health of your joints.
 They are claimed to help relieve joint ache, treat osteoarthritis, and improve the health of your cartilage and maybe your tendons.
 In Europe they are even approved as safe and effective medical drugs for osteoarthritis.
-Although I have never tried them myself, I believe it may be worthwhile trying them to prevent or treat joint injuries.
+Although I have never used them myself, I believe it may be worthwhile trying them to prevent or treat joint injuries.

 Conclusion

-The only sport supplement that I believe is really beneficial to all bodybuilders is protein powder, because protein is really an essential nutrient for muscle growth.
-However, as explained above, I consider protein powder as a food product rather than a supplement, because it is isolated from natural food products such as milk and eggs.
+The only dietary supplement that I believe is really beneficial to all bodybuilders is protein powder, because protein is really an essential nutrient for muscle growth.
+However, as explained above, I consider protein powder as a food product rather than a sports supplement, because it is isolated from natural food products such as milk and eggs.

 Also take a look at my section on supplement safety.
-If you are curious about which supplements you would find in my closet, take a look at my list of food supplements and training accessories.
+If you are curious about which supplements you would find in my cabinet, take a look at my list of food supplements and training accessories.

 Top